 Multiple blocked or slow drains are one of the most common signs that you may need sewer service.
 You could try using a chemical drain cleaner, but chemical cleaners can be harsh and damage your pipes.

-A bad odour in the home can mean lots of things, but if you notice a foul smell from the drain that can be a sewer problem.
+A bad odor in the home can mean lots of things, but if you notice a foul smell from the drain that can be a sewer problem.
 If you run the disposal or unclog the sink and still notice the smell, it can mean you have a pipe blockage.

 Your drain should have a trap and a vent to prevent sewer gas from seeping into your house.
 A bad smell could also mean a cracked vent line or a dry trap.